 This booklet represents an important step in the standardization of the interpretation and explanation of the Rules of Doubles Squash.
 It has been developed by Tony Swift (Canada) and Mike McGorry (USA).
 We thank them for their effort on this project.
-Thanks also to Andrew Thompson of the Toronto Lawn Tennis Club for the computer drawings.

 Revisions made and updated by Tony Swift in 2018 to reflect the changes made to the Rules of Doubles in 2006, 2010 and 2014.
 All changes are in bold.
+Additional updates made in 2020 by Graham Bassett, US Squash in coordination with Squash Canada.